 - Discovery and Developmental Therapeutics

-Dr. Shin is a Fellow of the American College of Physicians and a Fellow of the American Association for the Advancement of Science.
+Dr. Shin is a Fellow of the American College of Physicians and a Fellow of the American Association for the Advancement of Science, and has been recognized as one of America's Top Doctors in Oncology in Castle Connolly Medial Ltd., and Top Doctors in Atlanta Magazine since 2005.

 Dr. Shin's research focus is in head, neck and lung cancers.
-During the past 30 years his research has been in the following areas: establishing carcinogenesis models in preclinical and clinical settings for head, neck and lung cancer; developing biomarkers in animal and human carcinogenesis for head, neck and lung cancer; developing molecular targeted prevention and therapies using epidermal growth factor receptor (EGFR) signaling pathways (i.e., EGFR monoclonal antibodies, EGFR tyrosine kinase inhibitors cyclooxygenase-2 (COX-2) inhibitors, other molecular targeted molecules and several natural compounds; and developing novel therapeutics (clinical or translational protocols) for head and neck cancer, lung cancer, thymoma and mesothelioma.
-He is also currently focused on new drug delivery to cancer patients using nanotechnology.
+During the past 30 years his research has been in the following areas: establishing carcinogenesis models in preclinical and clinical settings for head, neck and lung cancer; developing biomarkers in animal and human carcinogenesis for head, neck and lung cancer; developing molecular targeted prevention and therapies using epidermal growth factor receptor (EGFR) signaling pathways (i.e., EGFR monoclonal antibodies, EGFR tyrosine kinase inhibitors cyclooxygenase-2 (COX-2) inhibitors, other molecularly targeted molecules and several natural compounds; and developing novel therapeutics (clinical or translational protocols) for head and neck cancer, thymoma and mesothelioma.
+He is also currently focused on new drug delivery to cancer patients using nanotechnology in his research laboratory.

 Below is a listing of current federal grants for the above principal investigator.

-Dr. Shin has published over 240 peer reviewed scientific articles in journals such as The New England Journal of Medicine, The Journal of the National Cancer Institute, Cancer Research, and The Journal of Clinical Oncology.
-Dr. Shin's research is widely cited in thousands of studies and peer reviewed papers.
+Widely cited in many peer reviewed journals (more than 25,000 times), Dr. Shin has published over 340 scientific articles in journals such as The New England Journal of Medicine, The Journal of the National Cancer Institute, Cancer Research, Clinical Cancer Research, The Journal of Clinical Oncology, Nature Biotechnology and many others.
+He has served on the editorial boards of 15 scientific and oncology journals.

 Publications Publication Date

-Dr. Shin is a recipient of the following awards:
+Dr. Shin is a recipient of the following awards and honors:

 - Clinical Oncology Career Development Award from American Cancer Society, 1994